 Sometimes, a doctor will recommend that someone with diverticulitis goes on a special diet, to give the digestive system an opportunity to rest.

-Initially, just clear liquids are allowed for a few days; these include:
+Initially, only clear liquids are allowed for a few days.
+These include:

 - ice chips